We hope you're hungry. There's a lot to take in.

 Minnesota is home to the Jennie-O Turkey Store, the largest turkey processor in the nation.

-The University of Minnesota's College of Veterinary Medicine was ranked the tenth-best veterinary school in the country by U.S. News and World Report (2019).
+The University of Minnesota's College of Veterinary Medicine was ranked the 11th best veterinary school in the country by U.S. News and World Report (2023).

 Minnesota's post-secondary institutions grant hundreds of degrees in farm and ranch management and animal-related fields each year.

 Minnesota Animal Science Companies

 Our Animal Science Companies are global leaders in helping feed the people and animals of the world.
 They test, treat and research all manner of animal health and feed issues.

 Research and Development

 Minnesota's public and private facilities are at the forefront of research and development, addressing a wide variety of animal health and science concerns:

 - Cargill Animal Nutrition Innovation Campus

 - University of Minnesota College of Food, Agricultural and Natural Resource Sciences